Craft Perfect Websites with Chisel

 Note: In the diagrams below, the solid yellow line shows the workflow of a developer, and how they switch between various tools and files.

-1) Old School Web Development Workflow
+1) Old School Website Development Workflow

-The old school web development workflow is pretty straightforward – you create and edit source files like HTML, CSS or JavaScript – and then reload the page in the browser to display the updated version of the website which is made of these files.
+The old school website development workflow is pretty straightforward – you create and edit source files like HTML, CSS or JavaScript – and then reload the page in the browser to display the updated version of the website which is made of these files.

-Old School Web Development Workflow
+An image showing diagram of Old School Website Development Workflow

 The source files get loaded in the browser as they are saved on the disk, so there isn’t any transformation going on.
 For example, if you compare the source of CSS in the browser it should be the same as in the file you are editing in the text editor.